zrythm/zrythm/doc/user/configuration/preferences/intro.rst

 Pan law
 +++++++
-The :term:`pan law` to use when applying pan on mono signals.
+The :term:`Pan law` to use when applying pan on mono signals.

 Editing